SSH

 root@server1:~#

-As we already saw, adding the flag -D &ltport&gt we could change the proxy.
-To leave this saved in the configuration file we only have to add the line DynamicForward &ltport&gt to the host that we are saving
+As we have seen, by adding the flag -D <port> we could change the proxy.
+To save this in the configuration file, we just need to add the line DynamicForward <port> to the host we are saving.

-Repeating the previous example in which we use server1 as a proxy for port tcp/ip (9999), the configuration file would look like this
+Repeating the previous example where we used server1 as a TCP/IP port (9999) proxy, the configuration file would look like this

 Host proxyServer1